akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 akka.cluster.sharding.passivate-idle-entity-after = off
 ```

+It is always disabled if @ref:[Remembering Entities](../cluster-sharding.md#remembering-entities) is enabled.

 ### CoordinatedShutdown is run from ActorSystem.terminate

 No migration is needed but it is mentioned here because it is a change in behavior.